minetest/minetest/README.txt

 - If you want to install it system-wide (or are making a distribution package), you will want to use -DRUN_IN_PLACE=0
 - You can build a bare server or a bare client by specifying -DBUILD_CLIENT=0 or -DBUILD_SERVER=0
 - You can select between Release and Debug build by -DCMAKE_BUILD_TYPE=<Debug or Release>
-  - Note that the Debug build is considerably slower
+  - Debug build is slower, but gives much more useful output in a debugger

 Compiling on Windows:
 ---------------------